SALLY ROBINSON | DURATION: 64 MINUTES

 IN THIS EPISODE

-She recalls her brothers’ heroic service during the war and the family routine of listening to the news and tracking the war effort.
+She recalls her brothers’ military service and the family routine of listening to the news and supporting the war effort.

-She discusses going to boarding school at St. Mary’s School in Raleigh and the influence of a particular teacher.
+Sally discusses going to boarding school at St. Mary’s School in Raleigh, the influence of a particular teacher, and her first date with Russell Robinson.

-Sally explains how her passion for civic life developed in the 1980s and 1990s and launching the Levine Museum of the New South came about.
+She explains how her passion for civic life developed in the 1980s and 1990s, and why she helped launch the Levine Museum of the New South.

 plus Mark’s Personal Word Essay: Only Connect